zoutepopcorn/ESP-1ch-Gateway-v3.0/README.md

 Version 2.0 adds several enhancements and part have been completely redesigned.
 Changes include two-way traffic.
 The code is also slit over multiple source files which makes editing easier.
-Version 3.0 includes WiFi Master support which makes it easy to use the 1-ch gateway for demo purposes where you need to quickly connect the gateway to a WiFi accesspoint (or your mobiel phone)..
+Version 3.0 includes WiFi Master support which makes it easy to use the 1-ch gateway for demo purposes where you need to quickly connect the gateway to a WiFi accesspoint (or your mobiel phone).It also contains limited SPIFF filesystem support which enables the ESP to store its data in a more persistent way.

 Maintained by Maarten Westenberg (mw12554@hotmail.com)